MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 * [Completing migration of a MobileFirst Cordova app](#completing-migration-of-a-mobilefirst-cordova-app)

 ### Starting the Cordova app migration with the migration assistance tool
-The migration assistance tool helps you prepare your cross-platform apps that were created with earlier versions of IBM MobileFirst Foundation for migraiton by identifying APIs that are no longer valid and copying the projects into Cordova apps that are supported by v8.0.
+The migration assistance tool helps you prepare your cross-platform apps that were created with earlier versions of IBM MobileFirst Foundation for migration by identifying APIs that are no longer valid and copying the projects into Cordova apps that are supported by v8.0.

 The following information is important to know before you use the migration assistance tool: